Consultant Cover Letter Examples for Consulting Applications in 2026

 Turn one project into an “engagement” story

-Choose one “engagement-style” story and map it as Problem → Approach → Impact.
-Keep it client-facing: what changed, how you measured it, and what you’d do next if you had two more weeks.
+Select one “engagement-style” story and outline it as Problem → Approach → Impact.
+Focus on the client perspective: what changed, how you measured the outcome, and what you would do next given more time.

 See an example